ddrone/adventures-in-compilation/README.md

   - [x] Write a TypeScript type for a parse tree
   - [x] Connect the tree structure with the source view
   - [x] Fix the issue with hovering on text in the parsed source with nested highlights handled incorrectly
-- [ ] Cleanup: now that I have my own wrapper, I don't need to pass position in every single token action
 - [ ] Fix the parser bugs by working on it iteratively
 - [ ] Write necessary boilerplate to display errors nicely
 - [ ] Migrate existing compiler pipeline to a new parser